 From in-depth written and video reviews of both the newest cars to hit the market and past classics, the latest news in the automotive world that matters to enthusiasts and casual car fans alike, and features on the best driving roads Australia and the rest of the world have to offer – all delivered with a side-serving of creative photography and videography that showcases the beautiful vistas we encounter on our travels – producing creative content is our greatest passion.

-Started by Patrick Jackson, an Adelaide-based motoring journalist with over five years of extensive experience producing content for a variety of radio, print, and online publications, what is currently a very small operation is something we hope to grow into a go-to reliable source of automotive knowledge.
+Started by Patrick Jackson, an Adelaide-based motoring journalist with over six years of extensive experience producing content for a variety of radio, print, and online publications, what is currently a very small operation is something we hope to grow into a go-to reliable source of automotive knowledge.
 We also aim for it to be a companion – not a competitor – to the variety of other automotive publications out there, because as we see it, the more top-notch motoring content the better.

 Currently, Drive Section operates primarily out of Adelaide, South Australia, but, where possible, we like to explore, gain insight into, and celebrate as many other parts of Australia and the rest of the world as we can, as cars and travel go hand-in-hand.

 We are proud to be 100 percent independently owned and operated as independence is crucial to providing truly unbiased journalism.
-We will never accept any form of payment from a car manufacturer, any other company, or any individual in return for writing a positive review of a car or any other product.
+We will never accept any form of payment from a car manufacturer in return for writing a positive review of its vehicles.